-Three are on Sunday mornings and feature prayers, Bible readings, a sermon, and Holy Eucharist (also known as Holy Communion or the Lord's Supper).
-The fourth is our monthly Choral Evensong featuring prayers, Bible readings, a brief homily, and the St. Alban's choir.
-Choral Evensong is followed by a concert featuring guest artists.
+Three are on Sunday mornings and feature prayers, Bible readings, a sermon, and Holy Eucharist (also known as Holy Communion or the Lord’s Supper).
+The fourth is Choral Evensong featuring prayers, Bible readings, a brief homily, and the St. Alban’s choir.
+Choral Evensong is followed by a spoken Holy Eucharist service (Rite I).

 Our service times are:

 7:30 AM – a spoken (no music) service of Holy Eucharist (Rite I) in the Church.

 9:00 AM – Choral Holy Eucharist (Rite II), with organ and choir, in the Church.
 Features nursery and Children’s chapel.

 9:10 AM – Holy Eucharist (Rite II), with folk hymns, in the Parish Hall.
 [Starting September 10, 2023.
 Learn more.]

 11:15 AM – Choral Holy Eucharist (Rite II), with organ and choir, in the Church.
 Features nursery and Children’s chapel.

 5:30 PM – Choral Evensong (1662 BCP), organ, choir, in the Church.

 Our services come from The Book of Common Prayer (1979 edition).
 We use Rite I in our 7:30 AM service; Rite I uses traditional language and is the classic Anglican order for Holy Communion.
 At our 9:00 & 11:15 AM services, we typically use Rite II, a modern language service.
 During certain seasons of the church year, we use Rite I in our 9:00, 9:10, and 11:15 AM services.
 Our Evensong service is drawn from the 1662 Book of Common Prayer.